Nathan Healy

 08

-We’ve mapped every solar installation across America to create this interactive heatmap of Stamford.
-Click any hexagon to discover how many neighbors in that area have already made the switch to clean energy!
+We’ve mapped every solar installation across America, and we’re excited to share what we found in Stamford.
+Explore this interactive map to discover which neighborhoods in your community have already made the switch to clean energy!

 09